Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_03.md

 ## Running the Multi-Agent System

-So far we started our agent application few times using the Dapr CLI command `dapr run -f dapr-random.yaml`.
+So far we have started our agent applications a few times using the Dapr CLI command `dapr run -f dapr-random.yaml`.

 The Dapr CLI provides a multi-app run feature that allows you to start multiple applications with their Dapr sidecars using a single command.
 This is essential for running multi-agent systems where several services need to work together.